team3990/TechAutoLua/README.md

 	Will run several commands at the same time, but won't continue to the next level until all commands are done.
 Defined with a &.
 Example:
 	&(foo 2)(foobar)
 	foobarbaz
-	Will run foo with arg 2 and foobar.
-When both are done, it will execute foobarbaz.
+	Will run foo with arg 2 and will run foobar.
+When both are complete, foobarbaz will be ran.

 -Comments
-	Work exactly like C++ or Lua commands: Everything past # on a line will be discarded.
+	Work exactly like C++ or Lua commands: Everything past # in a line will be discarded.

 3) Lua side
 Used to define commands.
 Every command name refers to the filename of a module.
 If we write "foo 2" in the command file, AutoFrame.lua will interpret it as "Open foo.lua and call foo.init() with [2]".
+To define a module, create a lua file with your command's name in Modules/.

+How this works is:
+When the lua side is called for the first time, it reads the command file, executes all the modules and stores them in a table.
+Every module is ran only once.
+Then, when it comes to executing the command, it will deepcopy the original module and call init().
+Then, on the following loops, it will run body(), and run IsDone().
+If IsDone() returns true or returns an exception, it will call whendone() and repeat the process for the next module.